A step by step guide on how-to pick the right paint color!

-In your own home, you have to start with something to “match” or coordinate” with BEFORE you pick a paint color.
-We are only going to be talking about interior colors.
+In your own home, you have to start with something to “match” or coordinate” BEFORE you pick a paint color.

-DO NOT JUST PAINT THE WALLS A COLOR YOU LIKE BEFORE BUYING ANYTHING.
+DO NOT PAINT THE WALLS A COLOR YOU FOUND ON SOCIAL MEDIA

 That’s my public service announcement for today 🙂